UW-Hydro/VIC/docs/Documentation/Drivers/Classic/DefaultOutputs.md

 ## Lake Files

-The lake file contains information about the lake fraction of the grid cell.
+The lake file contains information about the lake fraction of each grid cell.
 Lake files are only written when LAKES is set equal to a valid lake parameter file, in the [global parameter file](GlobalParam.md).
 Lake files begin with the prefix `lake_`.

 For more information on the Lake Output File, [click here](LakeOutputFile.md).